 This is important as trading is a world where market sentiments clash.
 To perform efficiently on the financial markets, you must know the rest of the participants and their behavior.

 Corn futures are a preferred investment choice by consumers and producers in the first place.
-They buy and sell futures to lock in the price Doing so guarantees purchases/sales with future delivery.
-Corn producers, for example, usually employ short hedges to lock their preferred selling price in advance, while the consumers rely on long hedges to strike the optimal purchase price for the future delivery of the real commodity.
+They buy and sell futures to lock in the price.
+Doing so guarantees purchases/sales with future delivery.
+Corn producers, for example, usually employ short hedges to lock their preferred selling price in advance.
+At the same time, the consumers rely on long hedges to strike the optimal purchase price for the real commodity’s future delivery.

-What you should know about these market participants is that they are reliable and usually come back each year/season.
+What you need to know about these market participants is that they are reliable and usually come back each year/season.
 They have serious intentions as their production relies on corn delivery/sales.
-They typically trade in large quantities, which may affect the price of the asset in a positive way.
+They typically trade in large quantities, which may positively affect the asset’s price.
 The behavior of corn producers and consumers is usually a great benchmark for the market’s health.